tomhealy1/project/README.md

 <p align="centre">
 <img src="https://github.com/tomhealy1/project/blob/master/kmeans1.PNG"

-The next picture show the 3 lines of code to create the model.
-We are basically sayiinng here that the model is a kmeans model with 3 clusters or groups.
+The next picture shows the 3 lines of code needed to create the model.
+We are basically saying here that the model is a kmeans model with 3 clusters or groups.

 The model then fits the centroids of the cluster around the mean of the groups.
-Based on that it assigns the data point a color.
+Based on that it assigns the data point a color within those groups.

 <p align="centre">
 <img src="https://github.com/tomhealy1/project/blob/master/kmeans2.PNG"

-Next we will see the classification of the dat from the set compared with what the clustering has produced.
+Next we will see the classification of the data from the set compared with what the clustering has produced.

 <p align="centre">
 <img src="https://github.com/tomhealy1/project/blob/master/kmeans3.png"